evac/Photo-Gallery/README.md

 Photo Gallery
 -------------

 A simple, responsive photo gallery with jQuery on the front-end and Flask framework on the back-end.
 All HTML, CSS and icons handcoded.
-Also comes in two theme styles that you can toggle at the bottom of the page.
+Also comes in two theme styles that you can toggle at the bottom of the site.

 Install dependencies and run as follows:
 ```